dipdowel/graph1_wasm_demo/web-files/docs/content000.md

 - Zero dependencies
 - No GPU used, hence can work on low-end platforms

-### What Graph1 is not
+### What Graph1 is not:
-- It is not a game engine, though it can be used to develop games.
+- Not a game engine!
+Though it can be used to develop games.
-- Not A GUI library, though it can be used to create GUIs.
+- Not A GUI library!
+However, you can use it to create simple GUIs.
+- Not a rendering library!
+You'll need to choose a rendering backend yourself.
-- Not a 3D graphics library.
+- Not a 3D graphics library, but if you don't mind software rendering and are good with 3D geometry, you can do 3D graphics.

 ### WebAssembly / WASM
 Graph1 is not a [WebAssembly](https://webassembly.org/)-specific library, but it can be easily used to target WebAssembly.
 The demos on this site serve as an example of exactly that.<br />